larus-breeze/sw_algorithms_lib/README.md

 This library is designed to be imported into another project via a .gitmodules file.

-Presently this is used for the larus sensor software or the larus flight computer Software-In-The-Loop simulator.

 # Add as submodule to repository:
      git submodule add git@github.com:larus-breeze/sw_sensor_algorithms.git lib